 - PROM (Programmable Read Only Memory)

 - EEPROM (Electrically Erasable Programmable Read-Only Memory)

 Masked ROM is the original ROM type.
+Among the variations of ROM, MROM is significant.
 This is not modifiable at all.
 The information is stored in the chip while manufacturing, and in the whole lifetime, the information can’t be erased or rewritten/modified.
 These are the oldest types, and so they’re cheap.
 They are seldom used in modern electrical devices, which makes them rare too.
 We can still see them in microprocessors or microcontrollers.
 CD-ROM is very similar to the MROM technology.
 Masked ROM is also much more compact per bit of info.

 In this type, the data is non-modifiable, like the MROM.
-PROMs are used to store firmware of device which are constant.
-The main difference of it from MROM is, while data is stored in MROM during manufacturing, the PROM is manufactured as a blank one.
+PROMs (Programmable Read Only Memory) are used to store the firmware of devices that are constant.
+The main difference or Programmable Read Only Memory from MROM is, while data is stored in MROM during manufacturing, the PROM is manufactured as a blank one.
 Information is stored in it after manufacturing.